khacnguy/math_uofa/README.md

 # math_uofa
-This is simply the homework (math and stats) I have done in university
+This is simply the homeworks and projects (math, stats, cs) I have done in university